 - The ticket that's closed with the merge has the tag closed_by_merge added.

 - You can use this Explore report to exclude tags with the closed_by_merge tag.
 However, you can't produce reports based on the fields of the ticket that was closed by the merge.
 For more details, see What Explore reporting options are available for merged tickets?

 - Open the ticket that you want to merge into another ticket.

-Click the Ticket options menu in the upper right, then select
+- Click the Ticket options menu in the upper right, then select Merge into another ticket.

-When you select a ticket to merge into, you'll be prompted to confirm the merge.
-You can
+- When you select a ticket to merge into, you'll be prompted to confirm the merge.

-also edit the merge comments that are added to each ticket and also set whether or not the
+You can also edit the merge comments that are added to each ticket and choose whether you want the requester can see the comments.

 Be sure that you merge the correct tickets.
 Ticket merges are final; you cannot undo or revert a ticket merge.

 The ticket that was merged into another ticket is closed.